ti-mo/conntracct/README.md

 Conntracct is a tool for extracting network flow information from Linux hosts, firewalls, gateways, container or virtualization hosts, even mid- to high-end embedded devices.

-It does not capture or analyze packets in any way, but hooks into Conntrack's accounting (acct) subsystem using eBPF to obtain packet/byte counters, minimizing overhead.
+It does not capture or analyze packets in any way, but hooks into Conntrack's accounting subsystem using eBPF with minimal overhead.

 ---

 ## Overview

-Conntracct is built around a real-time metrics pipeline that supports one or more time-series sinks to be attached.
-This allows for sending real-time packet/byte counters to eg. InfluxDB, where they can be queried for a live visualization.
+Conntracct contains a metrics pipeline that supports shipping packet/byte counters for individial network flows to backends like InfluxDB and ElasticSearch, where they can be queried and visualized in real time.

-The project aims to support unmodified kernels of most major distributions that are Linux 4.9 or higher.
-No compatibility matrix yet, but some versions of Fedora and Arch up to kernels 4.19 have been tested.

-No flashy tech demo yet, Coming Soon. (tm)
+## Compatibility

+The following major distributions are supported:

+- Debian
+    - Stretch
+    - Buster
+- Ubuntu
+    - Bionic
+- Fedora
+- Arch Linux

+The minimum required kernel version is 4.9.
+For distributions with rolling releases, breakage is expected as the kernel's internal data structures evolve over time.
+Please create an issue if you encounter any issues running the project on rolling distributions.

 ## Roadmap